Labechiida: Ordovician

+A partial fossil of Aulacera, a large column-shaped aulaceratid from Late Ordovician Canada.

 The earliest reported labechiid species are from the Early Ordovician of South China: Lophiostroma leizunia (late Tremadocian) and Cystostroma primordia (Floian).
 The former species was a reef-builder while the latter was rare and small.
 Massive reefs appeared simultaneously worldwide in the mid- to upper-Darriwilian stage, near the end of the Middle Ordovician (~460 Ma).
 During the Darriwilian, 4 genera occur in the Chazy Group of eastern North America, 9 in the Machiakou Formation of North China, and several others are dispersed among Russia, Kazakhstan, Korea, and Malaysia.
 Most specialists agree that the ancestral labechiid was a member of the family Rosenellidae, but disagreement persists over which genus serves as the ancestral form.
 Studies focusing on North America and China generally consider the widespread Pseudostylodictyon or Cystostroma to be ancestral to other labechiids, while Russian paleontologists point to the Siberian Priscastroma.
 Labechiids as a whole may be descended from non-stromatoporoid sponges in the order Pulchrilaminida.

 In the Sandbian stage of the Late Ordovician, labechiids spread to regions equivalent to Scotland and Australia, and some former Chinese endemics (such as the tree-shaped aulaceratids) populated Laurentia (North America) for the first time.
 During the Katian stage, labechiids reached their maximum diversity and were abundant in tropical reef ecosystems worldwide.
 They were significantly less common in temperate areas corresponding to Central Asia.
 Most Late Ordovician labechiid genera were cosmopolitan, while endemics were few.
 Global cooling in the first pulse of the Late Ordovician mass extinction (~445 Ma) led to the extinction of the short-lived family Stromatoceriidae, and Hirnantian-age stromatoporoid fossils are limited to only a few localities in Canada and Northern Europe.
 Only two labechiids (Aulacera and Pachystylostroma) retain any semblance of commonness during the extinction interval.